Arjun-0017/CNN_accelerator/README.md

 | `axi4_master` | Handles AXI4 master read/write operations. |
 | `axi4_slave`  | Implements an AXI4 slave for memory-mapped communication. |

-This design contains fundamental building blocks for a hardware-accelerated CNN, a cryptographic function, and AXI4 communication, useful for integration into FPGA or ASIC-based AI accelerators.